-Interest expense totaled \$670,749 and \$542,120, respectively, for the years ended June 30, 2017 and 2016.
+Interest expense totaled \$951,238 and \$670,749, respectively, for the years ended June 30, 2018 and 2017.

-Covenants: In accordance with the long-term debt instrument, the Organization is required to maintain a debt service coverage ratio of not less than 1.20.
-In addition, there are negative covenants that preclude the Organization from selling, leasing or transferring its assets or collateral; making material alternations, modifications or substitutions to the collateral without prior consent; or changing the use for which the property was intended.
+Covenants: In accordance with the long-term debt instruments, the Organization is required to maintain a debt service coverage ratio of not less than 1.20.
+In addition, there are negative covenants that preclude the Organization from selling, leasing or transferring its assets or collateral; making material alternations, modifications or substitutions to the collateral without prior consent or changing the use for which the property was intended.

-Note 9.
+Note 10.
 Operating Leases